mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Recovering-Your-Keys-Without-the-MMGen-Software.md

 #### <a id="a_i">Introduction</a>

-If you’re considering using MMGen and are a Bitcoiner with a normal, healthy degree of paranoia, then the following question will probably come to mind:
+If you’re considering using MMGen Wallet and are a Bitcoiner with a normal, healthy degree of paranoia, then the following question will probably come to
-“What if I have funds in an MMGen wallet and I lose the software?
+mind: “What if I have funds in MMGen Wallet and I lose the software?
 How do I recover my coins?”

 Let’s take this scenario to its logical extreme and assume you’ve lost all backup copies of the software, MMGen’s project page has disappeared from both